-Jungian psychology takes a peculiar perspective on resistance.
+There is another image on a different wall; it is a Japanese print from a poster for a 1986 exhibition of woodblock prints at the Tikotin Museum of Japanese Art, in Haifa.
+It depicts a large manor house as seen from above so that the viewer can simultaneously see deep inside the inner courtyard as well as its outside defensive roof exteriors.
+From this “impossible” bird’s eye view, we can see not only the heart of the courtyard but also all the series of defensive roof protectors.
+This “view” suggests how Jungian psychology takes a peculiar perspective on defenses and resistance.
 On the one hand, it assumes that people do not naturally resist but want to get better.
 Their symptoms, rather, are failed attempts at self-healing.
 On the other hand, when resistance does occur in the therapeutic process, interpreting it directly is usually seen as unhelpful.
 I do not like it when someone tells me I am being defensive, especially if it is true.
-Rather, the analyst takes resistance as a sign that something is not sufficiently secure and safe in the therapeutic container; or style communication by the analyst are inappropriate e.g. patient perceives me as speaking on judging axis instead of perceiving axis.
-Resistance is therefore the responsibility of the analyst.
-A woman, who I will call Lisa, who has started working with me spends most of the session giving a detailed list of everything she had done during the week and any attempt to draw in her feelings, is met with “just let me finish” and by the time she has finished, the time is up.
+Rather, the analyst takes resistance as a sign that something is not sufficiently secure and safe in the therapeutic container, or that the analyst’s style of communication is inappropriate, for instance, the patient perceives me as speaking on the judging axis instead of the perceiving axis.
+Resistance is, therefore, the responsibility of the analyst.
+A woman, whom I will call Lisa, spends most of the session giving a detailed list of everything she has done during the week, and any attempt to draw in her feelings is met with “just let me finish”; by the time she has finished, the time is up.
 I wonder why she is so defensive.
-I feel desperate, useless perhaps a result of participation mystique and projective identification.
+I feel desperate, useless perhaps as a result of participation mystique and projective identification.
 But I have no space to speak.

+Then I see the Japanese print.
+It reminds me I must see into this person’s hidden, unseen inner courtyard, behind their defensive walls.
 This print gives me inspiration when dealing with a highly defended individual.
-It reminds me that I must not take a frontal approach, but rather seek a “seemingly impossible” birds’ eye view into to see down into the patient’s inner courtyard, where there is a life so different from the outer face of the personality.
-This print allows me to imagine.
-To imagine a realm of innerness where the work must take place.
-Suddenly, I find myself saying: “It must be hard to be vulnerable.”
+It reminds me that I must not take a frontal approach, but rather seek a “seemingly impossible” birds’ eye view to see down into the patient’s inner courtyard, where there is a life so different from the outer face of the personality.
+This print allows me to imagine—to imagine a realm of innerness where the work must take place.
+Suddenly, I find myself saying, “It must be hard to be vulnerable.”
 She starts crying silently, then weeping, then sobbing, and says, “I am so afraid.”
 A connection is made.
 Without the inspiration and intuition from the Japanese, I doubt it would have happened.

 Analysis as Performance Art